martiniantaylor/ICES_sea_bass/README.md

 ***

-## 10_pca_v3.R PCA Analysis for Figure 5
+## 10_pca_v3.R

 ## Overview
 This script performs Principal Component Analysis (PCA) on sea bass spawning data, including Atlantic, Mediterranean, and Portugal populations.
-The script generates PCA plots and computes the variance explained by the principal components.
+The script generates PCA plots and computes the variance explained by the principal components for Figure 5 of manuscript.

 ## Required Files